What is Binocular Vision Dysfunction?

 - Closing / Covering an Eye to make it easier to see

 Our doctors at Vision Specialists of Michigan have made pioneering discoveries into the diagnosis and treatment of Binocular Vision Dysfunction.
-People suffering from these conditions have a small amount of vision misalignment not found on a routine eye exam.
-Their body corrects the misalignment by
+Our patients undergo a detailed and thorough examination of their vision, including assessment for small amounts of vision misalignment (the NeuroVisual Evaluation).
+Near vision, far vision and

-Since 1995, our doctors at have performed groundbreaking research into the use of prism (in green) which is at the heart of our Align™ Lenses.
-Prism can bend beams of light, and can redirect the image (red dotted arrow) onto the center of the back of the eye (the fovea (big red arrowhead)) while the eye is in it's original, slightly misaligned position (black arrow).
+Vision alignment problems can be corrected with prism lenses.
+Prism lenses can bend beams of light, and can redirect the image (red dotted arrow) onto the center of the back of the eye (the fovea (big red arrowhead)) while the eye is in it's original, slightly misaligned position (black arrow).
 Since there is no need to realign the eye, there is no overuse of the eye muscles, which markedly reduces or eliminates the symptoms of Binocular Vision Dysfunction.

 - Vertical prismatic correction